Sabrina Ionescu: Who Is The Oregon Basketball Player Speaking At Kobe Bryant’s Memorial?

-Oregon Ducks basketball player Sabrina Ionescu will speak this morning at Kobe Bryant‘s memorial at the Staples Center in Los Angeles.
+Oregon Ducks basketball player Sabrina Ionescu spoke this morning at Kobe Bryant‘s memorial at the Staples Center in Los Angeles.
 According to a report from Mercury News, Ionescu and Bryant became friends a couple of years ago with their shared love of basketball, something they held in common.

+During the memorial, Ionescu described Kobe’s larger-than-life personality and positive outlook on life, saying “His vision for others is always bigger than what they imagine for themselves.”
+She would go on to describe her sense of loss at his passing.

+“I still text him even though he’s not here… ‘thank you for everything, the rest is for you — rest easy my guy.’
+The last one I sent him said: ‘I miss you, may you rest in peace my dear friend.’
+The texts go through, but no response.
+It still feels like he’s there, at the other end.”

 Kobe and Gianna, who died in a helicopter crash with seven others earlier this year, attended one of the NCAA player’s games at USC last January, and Kobe even spoke in the locker room.
 Kobe also showed up to support the team and Ionescu specifically last month when Oregon played Long Beach State.
 Also, last year when the Ducks reached the Final Four, Kobe spent an entire episode of his ESPN+ show Detail breaking down Ionescu’s game.
 The Ducks superstar credited his analysis in leading to her decision to complete her senior year at Oregon instead of going into the WNBA draft.